-Section 4.2: Professional Services for Legal and Audit
+Section 4.2: Professional Services for Legal and Audit Date of Adoption/Modification/Readoption: April 17, 2013

 The Board shall retain a law firm annually to serve as legal counsel.

 Only the President, EVP, and designated staff shall be authorized to contact legal counsel.
 All other individuals and committees desiring the usage of legal counsel shall submit a request to the EVP, and permission will be determined on the merit of each request.